Working of C Program

 }

-#include <stdio.h> /* if we uncomment the below line, then the program will print GRAVITY in the output.*/
+/* if we uncomment the below line, GRAVITY will be printed */

 // #define GRAVITY 18